-- Anyone can become a runner if you just keep trying. - Don't quit; you never can tell how close you are. - Don't quit; anyone can make it if you just keep trying.
+Anyone can become a runner if you just keep trying.

+Don't quit; you never can tell how close you are.

 Read Chapters 9, 10, and 11 of The Story of My Life.
 Remember to make notes in the section of your notebook you titled "Inspiration from Annie Sullivan and Helen Keller."